 Skipping a question when filling out a car insurance application may not seem like a big deal, but what you omit or enter incorrectly can create issues down the road.
 Errors on the application can result in a denied claim or even a policy revocation.

 Mistakes happen, but some applicants intentionally try to hide or alter information to get lower premiums.
 The cost of this insurance fraud is spread among all the other policyholders, typically causing their rates to go up.

-- Not reporting all the drivers for the vehicle: Most often, the people who aren't listed on the application are teenage drivers or adults with traffic infractions on their records.
+Most often, the people who aren't listed on the application are teenage drivers or adults with traffic infractions on their records.
 If a driver who's not rated for a vehicle is involved in an accident, your premiums may go up and your policy may be canceled.
+Covering everyone who drives might save you big in the long run.

-- Not listing the actual parking location for the vehicle: Vehicles housed in garages are typically safer and less prone to accidents than those parked on the street.
-If you do park on the street, make sure that's what goes on your application, or a drive-by fender bender may not be covered.
+Vehicles housed in garages are typically safer and less prone to accidents than those parked on the street.
+If you do park on the street, make sure that's what goes on your application.

 To update your auto policy, contact your agent for assistance or log in to manage your account.